joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/23/health/coronavirus-uk-variant.html?searchResultPosition=3

 **Leslie West, ‘Mississippi Queen’ Rocker, Is Dead at 75**\
 `He rose to fame with Mountain, which Rolling Stone called a “louder version of Cream” — a band Mr. West idolized.
-One of the group’s first gigs was Woodstock,`\
+One of the group’s first gigs was Woodstock.`\
 https://nytimes.com/2020/12/23/arts/music/leslie-west-dead.html?searchResultPosition=4

 **A Slow Day at the Restaurant**\